About the Author of the Blogsite, Not the Author of the Bible::

 2 Chronicles 32:1-33 2 Chronicles in [Smaller Chunks]

-After [these things were] established, Sennacherib, [Assyria’s] king, came & [invaded] Judah & [set camp near] the fenced cities & [planned] to [conquer] them for himself.
+After these things [were established,] Sennacherib, [Assyria’s] king, came & [invaded] Judah & [set camp near] the fenced cities & [planned] to [conquer] them for himself.

 [Psalm 96:5 For all the gods of the nations are idols: but the Lord made the heavens.]
 And for this [reason] Hezekiah, the king & Isaiah, the prophet, [Amoz’] son, prayed & cried [out] to heaven.